Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Experimental methods

 \section{Experimental methods}

-We studied high quality 80 nm thick films of LVO and LSVO.
-The films were grown on STO substrates by pulsed laser deposition, a technique that yields high quality epitaxial layers as shown by structural, transport and optical studies.\cite{ROTELLA2012,ROTELLA2015,WANG2015} We show the refined atomc structure of $P2_1/m/m$ LVO on STO alongside with the scattering geometry in Fig. \ref{fig:expgeom}.
+LVO and LSVO thin films were grown on STO (001) substrates using the pulsed laser deposition (PLD) method.
+A KrF excimer laser ($\lambda$ = 248 nm) with a repetition rate of 2 Hz and laser fluence of $\approx$2 J/cm2 was focused on stoichiometric ceramic targets.
+All the films used in this study were deposited at an optimum growth temperature of 920 K and under oxygen partial pressure of 10$^{-6}$ mbar.
+PLD yields high quality epitaxial films of LVO as shown by structural, transport and optical studies.\cite{ROTELLA2012,ROTELLA2015,WANG2015} We show the $P2_1/m$ structure of LVO on STO alongside with the scattering geometry in Fig. \ref{fig:expgeom}.
 The substrate plane normal is along the [101] direction of the LVO crystal structure and the film has a domain structure characterized by fourfold rotations about the plane normal.\cite{ROTELLA2012} In terms of the V-O bonds, this means that long and short V-O bonds alternate along the surface of the sample.
 We performed the XAS measurements using circular left (CL) polarized light.
 The XAS and the RIXS spectra discussed later are considered averages over the appropriate incident and outgoing polarization states.

-RIXS experiments were performed both at V L$_{2,3}$ and O K edges.
+RIXS experiments were performed both at V L$_{2,3}$ and O K edges using CL and linear-vertical (LV) polarized light.
 Several sets of measurements on different samples having the same doping were performed at the SEXTANTS beamline\cite{SACCHI2013} of the Synchrotron Soleil using the AERHA spectrometer.\cite{CHIUZBUAIAN2014} These measurements, performed with an overall energy resolution ranging from 100 meV to 180 meV (FWHM), were used to check the reproducibility of the experimental results, and to discover the temperature effect on the low energy losses measured at the V L$_3$ edge.
 Once the reproducibility and the robustness of the results were proven, high resolution measurements were carried out at the ID32 beamline of the European Synchrotron Radiation Facility using the ERIXS spectrometer.\cite{BROOKES2018} The overall experimental resolution of approximately 40 meV allowed us to track precisely the temperature behavior of the energy loss peaks of interest.
 The X-ray absorption (XAS) spectra presented in this article were recorded during the experiments at SOLEIL using total fluorescence yield (TFY) detection.
+The probing depths of TFY and RIXS are of the order 100 nm.
+The former is more sensitive to the sample surface region as low energy fluorescence (e.g. V M shell, La N shell) is also detected.